A plastic surgeon from Beverly Hills called me last week and told me that he wanted to rank number one on Google for all of his procedures.

 Before you can develop a strategic position within your market, first you need to diagnose the structure of your challenges and define the domain in which you’ll compete.

 “A good diagnosis simplifies the often overwhelming complexity of reality by identifying certain aspects of the situation as critical.”

 Your diagnosis doesn’t explicitly define how you’ll approach your challenges or what you’ll do to overcome them—that comes later.
 It merely identifies which of your challenges, when pursued, will provide the most favorable outcomes.

 Maybe you’ve defined your audience, but you struggle to meet their needs because of poor management.
 In which case your diagnosis is purely organizational (internal).

 Or maybe increased competition has gradually eroded your competitive advantage, and it’s time to refocus your energy on an underserved market.
 In which case your diagnosis is dealing with competition (external).

 Amassing a list of obstacles that stand between you and more patients is the easy part.
-But narrowing that list to one or a few critical barriers is what seperates good strategy from bad strategy.
+But narrowing that list to one or a few critical barriers is what separates good strategy from bad strategy.

-Thinking Allowed: Focus
+Thinking allowed: Focus

 If you serve the broad needs of everyone, then you don’t have a strategy.
 In its marrow, strategy is as much about what you don’t pursue as it is about what you do pursue.